mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 while FirefoxDriver will either segfault snap or fail with some other crazy error.
 On top of that, Selenium has problems with Chromium and Firefox installed as snap.
 Fear not, there's a way.

-Note that these instructions are working on Ubuntu 22.10 with snap chromium 107.0.5304.87.
-These instructions may not work in the future since the browser drivers tend to break with every browser release.
+Note that these instructions are working on Ubuntu 22.10, with JDK 11 and snap chromium 107.0.5304.87.
+These instructions may not work in the future since the browser drivers tend to break with every browser release;
+also the File hack may not work on JDK 17.

 To run TestBench on Ubuntu with Chromium installed via `snap install chromium`: